Beresford, New Brunswick

 Beresford was a town from 1984 to 2023 but was dissolved in 2023 as a result of amalgamation to form the new town of Belle-Baie.
 The name Beresford is retained for addresses purposes.

 History

 On January 1, 2023, Beresford amalgamated with three villages, seven local service districts (LSDs) and parts of three other LSDs to form the new town of Belle-Baie.

+In March 1813, the municipal council of Northumberland decided to regroup the territories north of Miramichi into two districts: one being from Neguac to Pokemouche, the other from Caraquet and including the whole north-east region of New Brunswick.
+In 1814, this re-organisation continued and the territory was subdivided into parishes.
+Some examples of those were Alnwick (Neguac and Tabusintac), Saumarez (from Tracadie to Caraquet), and Beresford (from Nepisiguit to Restigouche).

+Names were then given to these new civil parishes honouring naval and military men (Nelson, Wellington, and Carleton, for Thomas Carleton).
+Beresford was named for the British general William Beresford, 1st Viscount Beresford, who commanded the Portuguese troops that were part of Wellington's army in the Peninsular War from 1808 to 1814.

 Geography

 It is on the shore of Nepisiguit Bay, part of Chaleur Bay immediately north of the city of Bathurst.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Beresford had a population of 4294 living in 2013 of its 2225 total private dwellings, a change of from its 2016 population of 4288.
 With a land area of 19.24 km2, it had a population density of in 2021.

 79% of the former town's residents are francophone.